Detecting charge transfer at defects in 2D materials with electron ptychography: Methods

 \subsection{Density functional theory}

 For DFT, we used the projector-augmented wave method in the open-source package GPAW~\cite{gpaw}.
-The minimal hexagonal unit cell of WS$_2$ was made orthogonal, its size was optimized, and then used to create 5$\times$3$\times$1 supercells of WS$_2$ (a total of 90 atoms) with a minimum of 8.9~\AA\ of vacuum between the periodic images of the layers (perpendicular cell size of 12~\AA).
-To obtain relaxed structures for the multislice simulations, the atomic positions were optimized using a plane-wave basis with a cutoff energy of 500~eV and 3$\times$3$\times$1 \textbf{k}-points to sample the Brilloin zone until residual forces on the atoms were below 0.02~eV/\AA.
+The hexagonal unit cell of WS$_2$ was made orthogonal, its size was optimized, and then used to create 5$\times$3$\times$1 supercells of WS$_2$ (a total of 90 atoms) with 8.9~\AA\ of vacuum between the periodic images of the layers (perpendicular cell size of 12~\AA).
+To obtain relaxed structures for the multislice simulations, the atomic positions were optimized using a plane-wave basis with a cutoff energy of 500~eV and 3$\times$3$\times$1 \textbf{k}-points to sample the Brillouin zone until residual forces were below 0.02~eV/\AA.
 To create models with defects, we removed one or more S atoms, and re-relaxed the atomic positions.